 - Close to excellent village pub and fantastic community shop/cafe

 - Close to the River Wye, with beautiful riverside walks

 - Superb local walking and sightseeing

 - 20 minutes from the M48 Severn Bridge

 This amazing jewel of a house, situated in pretty, peaceful Brockweir village, is a superb place for romantic escapes, honeymoons, holidays for small families, or for investigating the sights of the lyrically beautiful Wye Valley.
 Grade 2*-listed, it is filled with fascinating historical detail – an Elizabethan door, a stone spiral staircase, a secret doorway and much more - as well as some beautifully designed modern features.
 But above all, it is a great place to stay: warm, cosy, romantic in the winter, with a top spec wood burner in the enormous fireplace; and cool in the summer, with a lovely raised garden to make the most of sunny days and far-reaching views.
-The house sleeps 2 to 4 (plus an infant and a good dog) in a master bedroom with a king-size bed (and its own wood burner), and a twin bedroom (which can also be turned into a king-size by linking the beds together).
+The house sleeps 2 to 4 (plus an infant and a good dog) in a master bedroom with a king-size bed (and its own wood burner), and a twin bedroom.

 'Stone walls and hefty doors ooze atmosphere in what is a very classy renovation.'

 Sally Shalam, The Guardian